 Weighing roughly 12 pounds, the Pugshire usually develops a medium-length coat that can also be hypoallergenic.
 They can come in an array of colors, including brindle, pied, merle or brown.
 However, a combination of colors is possible.

 Pugshires are as sweet as any Pug mix.
 And as we’ve mentioned, small dogs like these do not play well with small children.
 Thus, you’ll want to supervise all interactions between the dog and kids.
 Still, they’ll make wonderful companions for many.

 27. Pug Pit

-Pit Bull Terriers are affectionate and loyal dogs, though they get a bad rep for being such misunderstood dogs.
-But when crossbred with a Pug, it’s hard to imagine these dogs as aggressive and dangerous.
+The American Pit Bull Terriers are affectionate and loyal dogs, though they get a bad rep for being such a misunderstood breed.
+However when crossbred with a Pug, it’s hard to imagine these dogs will be as aggressive and “dangerous.”

-As such, the Pug Pit is a sweet and surprisingly playful hybrid.
-They’ll have a lot of good energy, as Pit Bulls tend to have.
+Despite popular belief, the Pug Pit is a sweet and surprisingly playful hybrid.
+They’ll have a lot of good and positive energy, as Pit Bulls tend to have.
 However, the Pug brings in a more calm and easy-going personality to these dogs.

 The appearance of the Pug Pit can vary.
 It’s possible they’ll inherit the short and smooth coats of both parents.
 What’s interesting is that they don’t really shed, despite both parent breeds being moderate shedding dogs.

 RECOMMENDED: 29 Playful Pit Bull Mixes